-- Set up a strong Passcode on each device (preferably 6-digit) and, in the case of newer models, also set up fingerprints.
-Consider setting up parent fingerprint as well.
+- Set up a strong Passcode on each device (preferably 6-digit or more) and, in the case of newer models, also set up fingerprints and Face ID.

-- Make sure the parent knows each of the passcodes, in case of need to access the devices.
+- Make sure the parents know the child's passcode, in case of need to access the devices.

 - In Screen Time's Content and Privacy Restrictions area, consider turning off the child's access to the Passcode setting.

-- In Privacy settings, make sure that Location Services is turned on for Find My iPhone and essential apps and features only - turn it off for Camera, so that the kids' photos don't include their location (or at least turn of 'Precise Location').
+- In Privacy settings, make sure that Location Services is turned on for Find My and essential apps and features only - turn it off for Camera, so that the kids' photos don't include their location (or at least turn of 'Precise Location').

 - Check all other Privacy settings to ensure child's privacy is protected and 'lock down' these settings